What Compliance Teams Should Do Before Colorado AI Act Enforcement Ramps Up

 3. Consumer disclosure mechanism

 When a high-risk AI system is used in a consequential decision, the consumer must be notified.
-Build the disclosure surface into your customer-facing flows now — adding it after enforcement begins is much harder.
+Build the disclosure surface into customer-facing flows before launch or before the June 30 operative date, whichever is later.

 4. Right-to-correct and right-to-appeal